sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 ### Svelte version

 We recommend running the latest version of Svelte.
-Svelte 4 is smaller and faster than Svelte 3.
-(The [Svelte 5 preview](https://svelte-5-preview.vercel.app/) is much smaller and faster still, but we don't recommend that you upgrade to this version until it's production ready.)
+Svelte 5 is smaller and faster than Svelte 4, which is smaller and faster than Svelte 3.

 ### Packages